dotnet/docs/docs/getting-started/what-is-dotnet.md

 # What is the .NET Core Platform?

-.NET Core is a modular, cross-platform, open source implementation of the .NET Framework that runs on Windows devices, as well as on Linux and Mac OSX.
-Unlike the .NET Framework, .NET Core consists of a set of runtime and library components that can be used in various configurations, depending on the needs of your application.
+.NET Core is a modular, cross-platform, open source implementation of the .NET Framework that runs on Windows devices, as well as on Linux and OS X. Unlike the .NET Framework, which is a monolithic, system-wide, Windows-only runtime environment, .NET Core can be used to create componentized libraries and applications that can target multiple platforms and that can be deployed along with the application itself.

 # .NET Core and the .NET Framework #